I can never figure figure out which is worse for a blonde of advancing years – finding a grey hair or finding a black one.

 Next post: A project to change your life

 Matt is fascinated by the story of Argleton, the unreal town that appeared on GeoMaps but which doesn’t actually exist.
-He persuades his friend and flatmate Charlie to drive them both down to to find the non-existent town.
-And when they are standing on the very spot, at the exact longitude and latitude that defines Argleton, Matt sets in motion a chain of events that will take him places he didn’t know existed… and which perhaps don’t.
+When he and his friend and flatmate Charlie are standing at the exact longitude and latitude that defines Argleton, Matt sets in motion a chain of events that will take him places he didn’t know existed… and which perhaps don’t.

 Argleton is available on Bandcamp, or you can listen to it here: